efliks/pcetk/README.md

 :warning: **IMPORTANT NOTE** :warning:

 **Pcetk has now been integrated into [pDynamo 3](https://www.pdynamo.org).
-This Pcetk version is a legacy one and only compatible with pDynamo 2.
-It is here for archival purposes.**
+This Pcetk version is a legacy one and is here only for archival purposes.**

 <img src="./logo.png" alt="Pcetk logo" width="400" />